ept/blog/drafts/yc-value.md

   give practical advice, make introductions and recommendations, etc. They are real friends, not just utilitarian business contacts.
 This culture is truly remarkable.

 * It sounds trite, but the YC partners are all really great people.
-They are outspoken, brutally honest, straight-to-the-point and totally bullshit-free -- hardly anyone else I know even comes near in terms of these qualities.
+They are exceptionally bright and talented, outspoken, honest, straight-to-the-point and totally bullshit-free -- hardly anyone else I know even comes near in terms of these qualities.
 They have lots of time for their companies (surprisingly, given the number of companies they've funded), and I have only ever seen them do things that are good for founders.
 Not because they are altruistic, but because they have understood that it's the best strategy for them, too.

-* Between them, given the number of companies they have funded, the YC partners have seen it all.
+* Between them, the YC partners have seen it all.
 They've seen big exits and small exits, profitable companies and train-wrecks, fast growth and slow growth, dream teams and founder disputes, and all manner of great ideas and screw-ups.
 Startups are unpredictable; you never know what surprises lie around the next corner.
-With the team of YC partners in our back, I feel a lot more confident about facing that uncertainty, because I know that whatever happens, if we're unsure what to do, we can turn to PG et al. and get their advice.
-And because they have seen it all, I know that our situation won't faze them;
-  chances are, they have seen the situation before, and their pattern-matching will enable them to make good predictions.
+With the team of YC partners behind us, I feel a lot more confident about facing that uncertainty, because I know that whatever happens, if we're unsure what to do, we can turn to PG et al. and get their advice.
+And because they have seen it all, I know that our situation won't faze them; chances are, they have seen the situation before, and their pattern-matching will enable them to make good predictions.

 * The YC team know everybody who's worth knowing in the startup scene, and everyone respects them.
+  This makes them ideally placed for introducing you to the kind of people you want to meet.
   Demo day is one aspect of this, a maximum-efficiency batch process for introducing startups and investors to each other, but in fact also YC make individual introductions all the time.